|

 Diary of William W. Stringfield: W. W. Stingfield Papers (109) Private Manuscripts Collection,

-North Carolina Division of Archives and History.
+North Carolina Division of Archives

 Oct.
 1 Near